~ Updated as of November 22, 2021

-Wayne Batchelor, MD, is Director of Interventional Cardiology and Interventional Cardiology Research at the Inova Heart and Vascular Institute.
-His outpatient practice is based at the Inova Cardiology Fairfax office.
-He is board-certified in cardiovascular disease with added qualifications in interventional cardiology.
+Wayne Batchelor, MD, is Director of Interventional Cardiology and Interventional Cardiology Research at Inova Heart and Vascular Institute.
+His outpatient practice is based at Inova Cardiology’s Fairfax office.
+He is board certified in cardiovascular disease with added qualifications in interventional cardiology.

 “An aspirin a day keeps the doctor away” is a long-used maxim almost as popular as the adage touting an apple.
 But while taking low-dose aspirin to prevent heart attack and stroke was once more widely recommended, new guidelines whittle down whom daily aspirin use can still benefit while pointing out the regimen’s potential pitfalls.

-In 2019, the American College of Cardiology and American Heart Association issued a joint update of guidelines steering the use of daily aspirin to avoid a first heart attack or stroke.
-But the measure – based on growing research on aspirin-related bleeding problems – has left many wondering if they should still use low-dose aspirin.
+In 2019, the American College of Cardiology (ACC) and American Heart Association (AHA) jointly updated their aspirin guidelines, discouraging the use of daily aspirin to avoid a first heart attack or stroke.
+The measure was based on growing research around aspirin-related bleeding problems.

-Low-dose aspirin – defined as 81 mg, the amount in a baby aspirin (compared to a standard aspirin tablet which is 325 mg) – can lower the risk of heart attack or stroke by thinning the blood, discouraging clots.
-But in some patients, especially those over age 70, these benefits are offset by higher risks of bleeding.
+Low-dose aspirin – defined as 81 mg, the amount in a baby aspirin (compared to the amount in a standard aspirin tablet, which is 325 mg) – can lower the risk of heart attack or stroke by thinning the blood and discouraging clots.
+But in some patients, especially those over age 60, these benefits are offset by higher risks of bleeding.

 The new guidelines balance these pros and cons.

 - People who are considered to be at low risk of heart attack or stroke

 - Patients over age 60 who do not have an existing condition that requires continued aspirin use

 - Patients who are at increased risk of bleeding (these individuals should first check with their physician)